Terms of Service - Trooli

 • Explain that we can’t determine whether an engineer visit will be chargeable until the visit has taken place.

-• If the visit relates to poor broadband speeds, we provide our expected target speed in advance of the testing, against which the testing will be compared.
+• If the visit relates to poor broadband speeds, we provide our expected target speed in advance of the testing, against which the testing will be compared

 9.5 Charges for engineer visits.
-You will be charged for the engineer visit if the fault lies on the customer side of the network, and these charges are set out in the Price Guide.
+You will be charged for the engineer visit if the fault lies on the Customer side of the Service Demarcation Point, and these charges are set out in the Price Guide.
 A chargeable visit will establish the responsibility for the fault but will not fix it.
 You will also be charged in the circumstances listed below.

 • You provide an incorrect address.